We’re all familiar with the terms stag do and hen party - but what is a sten do?

-Festivals are fantastic for fox and sten parties.
+Festivals are fantastic for sten parties.
 We'd recommend you book glamping tents as it's a special occasion (you can bring more to drink if you're not lugging tents and they tend to have better toilets/showers too) and then you can spend a weekend dancing, drinking and laughing with your besties!

 Festivals are incredible for groups because there's so many stages and so much going on that you can split up and come together later and everyone gets to enjoy what they like.